 The following week pretty much consisted of the same format.
 Get up early for sunrise & head to the beach, then head back to the cottage for a few hours for lunch & to review our images.
 We then headed back out into the afternoon for the better light.
 Week two was trickier for Grey Seal photography due to the sheer number of seal pups that had been born during the previous week, which made getting to the beach somewhat challenging.
 Since we did not want to disturb the pups or cause the mothers to be alarmed, I decided to stay in & amongst the dunes.

 This made photography at times challenging as we could not always get as low as we would have liked.
 However, the welfare of the seals must always come first.
 The second group still came away with superb images from that trip.
 We focussed on shooting as low as possible through the grass & trying to create immaculate looking images with minimal distractions in the foreground & background.

-On the last day of the tour, I took the group further down the coast where the seal colony had spread out somewhat, allowing us to access back on to the beach.
+On the last day of the tour, I took the group further down the coast, where the seal colony had spread out somewhat, allowing us to access back on to the beach.
 We headed out to the surf to concentrate on some lovely images of the seals playing in the ocean.
-It was a cold morning but one that gave us all some great sightings & images of the seals.
+It was a cold morning but one that gave us all some great sightings & photographic opportunities with the seals.

 JOIN SEAN IN 2018 TO PHOTOGRAPH NORFOLK’S SEALS

 In November 2018, Sean will be leading a week-long holiday focussed on Norfolk Seal photography for NaturesLens, specifically between the dates of November 25 – 30, 2018.